The Death of Democracy

 Why did democracy fall apart so quickly and completely in Germany in the 1930s?
 How did a democratic government allow Adolf Hitler to seize power?
-In The Death of Democracy, Benjamin Carter Hett answers these questions, and the story he tells has disturbing resonances for our own time.
+In this dramatic audiobook, Benjamin Carter Hett answers these questions, and the story he tells has disturbing resonances for our own time.